Heterogeneous Distributed Lag Models to Estimate Personalized Effects of Maternal Exposures to Air Pollution: Introduction

-A commonly applied method to identify perinatal critical windows and estimate the exposure-response relation between maternal exposures and an outcome is the distributed lag model (DLM).
+A commonly applied method to identify perinatal critical windows and estimate the exposure-time-response relation between maternal exposures and an outcome is the distributed lag model (DLM).
 In a DLM, an outcome is regressed on repeated measures of an exposure assessed over a time period prior to the outcome.
-DLMs are typically constrained so the exposure-response function varies smoothly over the time period of exposure.
-These constraints yield effect estimates that are more biologically plausible as well as add stability to the estimator in the presence of high autocorrelation in the exposure data, which is typical with repeated measures of environmental exposures, such as the air pollution exposure considered in this paper.
-Methods for constraining DLMs include splines \citep{Zanobetti2000,Gasparrini2010}, Gaussian processes \citep{Warren2012Spatial-TemporalExposure}, principal components \citep{Wilson2017a}, and regression trees \citep{Mork2021EstimatingPairs}.
-The majority of studies that apply these methods assume a homogeneous exposure-response relationship across the population.
+The vector of regression coefficients for linear effects at each exposure time point is referred to as the distributed lag function and characterizes both critical windows and the exposure-response association.
+Current methods to estimate DLMs that vary across a population are limited to predefined strata or spatially varying effects.
+In the age of big data, we have access to a host of potential modifiers, but the true modifiers responsible for differences in distributed lag function are unknown.
+Harnessing this information can lead to personalized environmental health decisions and directly address EPA's mandate to establish regulations protecting populations most vulnerable to exposure.